springfall2008/batpred/docs/inverter-setup.md

 - target_soc - The SOC to discharge to
 - power - The discharge power to use

+#### discharge_freeze_service

+If defined will be called for Discharge freeze, otherwise discharge_start_service is used for freeze discharge also.

 #### charge_stop_service

-Called to stop a charge or stop a discharge
+Called to stop a charge

 device_id - as defined in apps.yaml by **device_id**

 #### discharge_stop_service

-Called to stop a discharge
+Called to stop a discharge, if not set then **charge_stop_service** will be used instead

 - device_id - as defined in apps.yaml by **device_id**